LukeMathWalker/pavex/docs/guide/routing/path_patterns.md

 To avoid ambiguity,
 you can have **at most one catch-all parameter per path pattern** and it must be **at the end of the path pattern**.

-## Accessing route parameters
+## Accessing path parameters

-Route parameters are not discarded after a request has been routed.
+Path parameters are not discarded after a request has been routed.
 You can access their values from your request handler or from middlewares.

-Check out the ["Route parameters"](../request_data/path/route_parameters.md) guide for more details.
+Check out the ["Path parameters"](../request_data/path/path_parameters.md) guide for more details.

-[RouteParams]: ../../api_reference/pavex/request/route/struct.RouteParams.html
+[PathParams]: ../../api_reference/pavex/request/path/struct.PathParams.html